Jon-Schneider/SwiftMacroExamples/README.md

 1. **Make a Friend**.
 Creates a class named `{typeMacroWasAppliedTo}Friend`.
 2. **Dependency Bag 2**.
 Identical to **Dependency Bag** except the dependency struct is generated as a peer to the type the Macro extends instead of nested inside it, and named `{AttachedType}Dependencies`.

+##### Composite Macros

+Composite macros implement more than one role, such as both Peer + Member.

+1. **Dependency Bag Injection**.
+An extension of **Dependency Bag 2** and **Memberwise Initializer**.
+Generates a dependency structure named `{Type}Dependencies` for a class or struct from a list of types passed as the macro argument, nested in its parent type and adds an custom initializer that takes the dependencies struct as an argument.

 #### Useful Resources